JigneshRaval/simple-blog/src/pages/node.js/the-definitive-node.js-handbook.md

 They were good primitives around which a better syntax could be exposed to the developers, so when the time was right we got **async functions**.

-They make the code look like it’s synchronous, but it’s asynchronous and non-blocking behind the scenes.
+They make the code look like it's synchronous, but it's asynchronous and non-blocking behind the scenes.

 #### How it works